 Latvia offers wonderful events throughout the year to experience.

 Enjoy pagan festivities at Midsummer with beer, song and jumping over the bonfie, or rock your socks off at the Positivus music festival by the sea.
-Check out the Top 10 Events in Latvia.

 With 500 km of coastline, Latvia offers a stunning array of beaches.